-Do you Try Too Hard?
+Do You Try Too Hard?

-Posted Oct 09, 2015
+Posted Oct 09, 2015 | Reviewed by Abigail Fagan

-Humans can work like a wolf pack when in groups and if they get a sniff of desperation they will either ostracise the perpetrator or target them unkindly.
-If you are someone who finds it hard to make friends easily or feels that you are on the outside of a group, my advice would be not to try too hard.
+Humans can work like a wolf pack in groups, but if they get a whiff of desperation, they will either ostracise the perpetrator or target them unkindly.
+If you are someone who finds it hard to make friends easily or feels that you are on the outside of a group, one piece of advice would be to not try too hard.

-So what to do?
-Certainly, exhibit friendliness and willingness to join in or have a joke but try not to mind too much early on whether you are included in group activities or not.
-If you hear about a group activity or it is mentioned to you say something like “That sounds like you had fun” rather than “Oh, I would have liked to do that”.
-The latter comment can be perceived as you looking for an invitation whereas the former comment is merely an observation.
+How do you do that?
+Exhibit friendliness and willingness to join in but try not to mind too much early on whether you are included in group activities or not.
+If you hear about a group activity or it is mentioned to you say something like, “That sounds like you had fun” rather than, “I would have liked to do that.”
+The latter comment can be perceived as you looking for an invitation, whereas the former comment is merely an observation.
 Rather unfairly, the less desperate you are about being included the more likely a group or potential friend is to invite you to do something with them.

-As adults we need to be able to minister to ourselves.
-To self soothe and to support ourselves are grown up tools that we require before we can be in a relationship with another.
-Of course it is lovely to have someone who empathises with us, supports us and soothes us but if we cannot do it for ourselves we become overly needy and desperate and that is when relationships (of any sort) start to go awry.
-So if you feel you want something from somebody, particularly a relationship with another, rather desperately, try to pull back and go gently as this will be far more attractive and be much more likely to yield results.
-If this is a really hard “ask” then you shoud probably get some help in learning how to minister to your needs and how to nurture yourself.
+As adults, we need to be able to minister to ourselves.
+To self-soothe and self-support are tools that we require before we can be in a relationship.
+Of course it is lovely to have someone who empathises with us, supports us, and soothes us, but if we cannot do it for ourselves we can become overly needy and desperate, which is when relationships (of any sort) start to go awry.
+So if you feel you want something from somebody rather desperately, try to pull back and go gently, as this will be far more attractive and be much more likely to yield positive results.
+If this is a really hard “ask,” then you should probably get some help in learning how to minister to your needs and how to nurture yourself.
 You may want to consider counselling.